-The recent murder of George Floyd at the hands of law enforcement has reinvigorated the nation’s unfinished racial justice agenda.
+Elevated awareness of the nation’s unfinished racial justice agenda – highlighted by the killings of Black Americans at the hands of law enforcement, the family separation policy at the border, and other injustices – has spurred an accelerating conversation on how systemic racism is woven into our policing and incarceration institutions.
 While people across the country have joined in to protest police brutality and the racist policies disproportionately affecting Black people, indigenous people, and people of color, corporations continue to profit from these systems of oppression and exploitation.

 As members of the same society that allows these systems to exist, we have a responsibility to take action.
 We have power when we come together to form a united front in the fight for justice and equality for all.